0xPolygonID/contracts/Readme.md

 ## ERC20 example

-Example of ERC20 smart contract.
+The example of ERC20 smart contract.
+This example shows how to use sig/mtp validator to verification zero-knowledge proof on-chain.

 We aim to provide deployment of: